Review: KrisFlyer UOB Credit Card

 Apply

-Regular readers will know I’m staunchly against (1), though if you insist on doing this nonetheless, then this would be the best card to do so.
+Alternatively, if you’re someone who insists on using one card for everything, then this would be the best form of damage minimisation.
 I can’t think of any other general spending card with so many different bonus categories: dining, food delivery, online shopping & travel and transport will cover the bases for a lot of people.

 🦁 MileLion Verdict